Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Literature Review

 \subsection{Gap Identification}

-Although the surveyed blended and unobtrusive methodologies have indicated effectiveness in robotics and \ac{AR} tasks by keeping markers discreet, their applicability in real-world scenarios is often restricted by the trade-off between \enquote{\textit{invisibility}} and \enquote{\textit{detection speed.}} In other words, solutions like AirCode achieve high levels of invisibility but suffer from significantly slow detection speeds.
-Other crucial factors include simplicity, cost-effectiveness, detection versatility, and robust performance, as well as fabrication flexibility across various light spectra.
-These dimensions significantly influence the adoption of such fiducial marker solutions compared to the straightforward and easily printable traditional markers.
+Although the surveyed blended and unobtrusive methodologies have demonstrated effectiveness in robotics and \ac{AR} tasks by keeping markers discreet, their applicability in real-world scenarios is often constrained by the trade-off between ``\textit{invisibility}'' and ``\textit{detection speed.}'' In other words, solutions like AirCode achieve high levels of invisibility but suffer from significantly slow detection speeds.
+Other crucial factors include simplicity, cost-effectiveness, versatility in detection, robust performance, and flexibility in fabrication across various light spectra.
+These dimensions significantly influence the adoption of such marker solutions compared with straightforward, easily printable traditional markers.